Online orders are operating as normal, but we will remain closed to visitors this season.

 Great.
 Whiter than white with green-grey foliage.
 UK selection and introduction.

 A simply marvellous, very bushy pale purple flowered lavender from a magical garden in Winnie-the-Pooh country.
 Ideal for a low hedge.
-Introduced in the 1980s.

 The earliest named dark purple cultivar first introduced in 1888.
 A good scent for a dark flowered lavender.
 Green-grey foliage.
-Makes a superb dense hedge.

 A wonderful delicately coloured cross, with purple flowerheads and white ‘ears’ that colour to pink and purple with age.